privacy-scaling-explorations/pse-forums/README.md

 - generate prisma client and corresponding TS types
 - start the api server in dev mode
 - start the frontend client in dev mode

+### Inbucket

+During local development, magic links mails can be read with the local [inbucket server](http://127.0.0.1:54324/).